Improving Action Quality Assessment using Weighted Aggregation: Experiments

-We did temporal augmentation by randomly picking an ending frame from the last $6$ and chose the preceding $96$ frames for processing.
-The video frames are resized to $171 \times 128 $ and a center crop of $112 \times 112 $ was taken.
-We performed spatial augmentation by random horizontal flipping.
-The $96$ frames were divided into $6$ clips in case of $16$ frame clips, $12$ clips in case of $8$ frame clips and $3$ clips in case of $32$ frame clips.
-All the clips were non-overlapping and contained frames in the original order present in the video.
-Batch-normalization\cite{batchnorm} was used in the convolutional layers for regularization.

-We defined the loss function as a sum of L2 and L1 loss between the predicted score and ground-truth score as Parmar and Morris\cite{WhatandHow} suggested to and then we optimized this loss.
-For each experiment, the entire network was trained end-to-end using the ADAM optimizer\cite{adam} for $50$ epochs.
-We found through trial and error that a learning rate of 0.0001 for modules with randomly initialized weights and 0.00001 for modules with pretrained weights to produce the best results.
-We used training batches of size 2 and test batches of size 5.
+For each ResNet, we separately experimented using both averaging and WD as feature aggregation.
+We temporally augmented by randomly picking an ending frame from the last $6$ and chose the preceding $96$ frames for processing.
+The frames were resized to $171 \times 128 $ and center cropped to $112 \times 112 $.
+Random horizontal flipping was applied.
+Batch-normalization was used for regularization.
+We defined the loss function as a sum of L2 and L1 loss between the predicted score and ground-truth score as Parmar and Morris\cite{WhatandHow} suggested.
+We trained the network using the ADAM optimizer\cite{adam} for $50$ epochs.
+We used a learning rate of 0.0001 for modules with randomly initialized weights and 0.00001 for modules with pretrained weights.
+Train and Test batch sizes were 2 and 5.